romanzipp/Laravel-SEO/README.md

 <meta name="copyright" content="Roman Zipp" />
 ```

-For more information see the [Structs Documentation](https://github.com/romanzipp/Laravel-SEO/blob/master/docs/2-STRUCTS.md).
+For more information see the [structs documentation](docs/2-STRUCTS.md).

 ## Laravel-Mix Integration